Skip to: main navigation | main content | sitemap | accessibility page

 Where to see snowdrops in Somerset

 February is a wonderful time of year to see snowdrops in Somerset.
-Aside from admiring the snowdrops in the country lanes and gardens, Somerset is home to amazing displays in incredible locations.
-You can even take part in a Somerset snowdrop festival!
+Aside from admiring the snowdrops in the country lanes, Somerset is home to amazing displays in incredible locations.
+You can even take part in a Somerset snowdrop festival which includes a snowdrop gardens trail.
 Many of the places detailed below are just a few miles from my B&B.

 WHERE TO SEE SNOWDROPS IN SOMERSET